ngiesa/icdep/README.md

 | modelling_layer.comparison_models | class for retraining and evaluating of baseline models|

+### Files with feature descriptions

+Csv files including descriptions regarding availability and predictive power are included in the directory statistic_layer.results.

 ### Using stored pretrained models

 The pretrained models for predicting POD are stored under modeling_layer.models.saved_models as pickle files.
 In order to load them into your project, you need to run "pip install pickle" when using Python < 3.9.
 Otherwise you can just run "import pickle" in your script where you want to use these models.
 Models are labeled as "sav_model_M{T}" where {T} represents a placeholder for the corresponding perioperative time phases: